 - You have multiple physical impairments.

-The recommendations apply to all adults and children over the age of six months.
+The recommendations apply both to you as an adult, and to children older than six months.

-You who have an increased risk of becoming seriously ill for some other reason may also be recommended in getting your vaccination.
-It is the physician treating you who makes the assessment.
+You who are running an increased risk of becoming seriously ill for some other reason is recommended to get vaccinated.
+It is your physician who makes the assessment.